vlzware/stide/README.md

 .....

-Drawback 4: As of now, only uncompressed BMP are supported.
-TODO.
+Drawback 4: ~~~As of now, only uncompressed BMP are supported.
+TODO.~~~ See update 25.06.2017

-Drawback 5: No GUI or other fancy stuff.
-TODO.
+Drawback 5: ~~~No GUI or other fancy stuff.
+TODO.~~~ See update 25.06.2017

 USAGE:

+1. get [this archive] (https://github.com/holodon/hips/hips_bin.tar.gz) with the binaries (compiled on slackware 14.2 x64) OR

 - compile with (*)
     'make'
-    This creates hips_c and hips_e.
+    This creates hips_c, hips_e and hips_gtk.
 The dictionary is already inserted into an hips.db as SQL database, but the text version muw.dict is also provided for your convenience.

+2. click on hips_gtk OR

-- create a steganography image with hidden text with: (*) './hips_c password "text text text" image'
+-- create a steganography image with hidden text with: (*)
+    './hips_c password "text text text" image'
     Please note: all punctuation gets automatically disgarded, and it will fail if some of the words are not in the dictionary.
     If succesfull outputs 'out.bmp'

-- extract the hidden text from the image: (*) './hips_e password image'
+-- extract the hidden text from the image: (*)
+    './hips_e password image'
     It outputs everything what it finds in the terminal, stopping when it reads hips_eof.
     Note: if there is nothing hidden in the file, the output can be long -